 Whoever called the Atlantic a pond, has clearly never sailed across it.
 The waves are still high.

-Captain Claus admits: “It’s quite a bit windy out there”.
+Captain Claus admits, finally: “It’s quite a bit windy out there”.

 The good news is that they won’t change the clocks tonight.
 He says it’s to give everyone and the crew an extra hour in bed before we arrive in New York.